 How to Treat and Prevent Algae in Your Pool

 Green pools are often caused by algae growth in the water.
 This could take on the form of patches of green, yellow or black substance that fluffs into the water when touched or stirred.
 The water may have discolouration, usually green.
 Click here to purchase a Total Algae Destruction Pool Chemical Kit and then proceed to follow the instructions below to remove the algae from your pool.

 **All dead organic matter must be MANUALLY VACUUMED on waste/drain prior to treatment!
 DO NOT use your automatic vacuum! **

-- 5) Brush down the walls and the floor of the pool.
+- Brush down the walls and the floor of the pool.
 Be sure to brush areas on and around steps, ladders and corners very well.

-- 2) Perform the recommended balancing treatment based on your test results.
+- Perform the recommended balancing treatment based on your test results.

-- 3) Add 1 bag of HTH Super Shock per 50,000 L of water according to the instructions on the product packaging.
+- Add 1 bag of HTH Super Shock per 50,000 L of water according to the instructions on the product packaging.
 The water, most likely, will not change colour after your shock treatment.
 If there is a change in colour, you will probably notice the water has turned a darker shade of green.
-Wait 1 hour before moving to the next step, ensuring your water is continuously circulating.
+Wait 12+ hours before moving to the next step, ensuring your water is continuously circulating.

-- 4) Add 100ml of Pool Supplies Canada Algae 40 per 10,000 L of water according to the instructions on the product packaging.
+- Add 100ml of Pool Supplies Canada Algae 40 per 10,000 L of water according to the instructions on the product packaging.
 Be sure you keep your pool circulating and your solar blanket and heater off.
 Do not move to the next step until the algae has been destroyed.
 The pool water will most likely have taken on a cloudy/white look once the algae has been killed.

-- 6) 48 hours after Pool First Aid has been added, be sure to chemically clean your filter.
+- 48 hours after Pool First Aid has been added, be sure to chemically clean your filter.

 Every pool should be treated weekly with the Pool Supplies Canada Algae Free Guarantee Program to maintain sparkling, algae free water.